 Inevitably, the politicians will try to make light of this, but I remember the heart-searching in 1999 when the European elections delivered 23 percent turnout.
 But at least it has prompted an investigation by the Electoral Commission.

 that the number of votes cast is a "concern for everyone who cares about democracy" and plans to report the findings of its review to Parliament early next year.
 This is just as well.
 Any which way you cut this, politics is in crisis.
 The people have lost confidence in what little democracy they have been allowed..

 However, as The Boiling Frog

 indicates, the politicians are terribly slow on the uptake.
-Says the moronic Lucy Powell, on winning the Manchester seat with 12.9 percent of the electorate voting for her: "I am absolutely thrilled.
+Says Lucy Powell, on winning the Manchester seat with 12.9 percent of the electorate voting for her: "I am absolutely thrilled.
 It is a really emphatic vote for Labour.
 That is a clear endorsement of Labour and a major rejection of the Tory-LibDem government".